Treatment Options for Hair Loss

 LinkedIn

-Hair restoration requires time, consistency, and a tailored approach based on the individual’s diagnosis and goals.
+Treatment options for hair loss require time, consistency, and a tailored approach based on the individual’s diagnosis and goals.
 First-line treatments often include topical minoxidil, which stimulates blood flow to hair follicles and extends the anagen (growth) phase.
 In some patients, particularly those with androgenetic alopecia, topical finasteride may be added to reduce the conversion of testosterone to DHT, a hormone that can shrink and weaken follicles over time.

 In addition to topical medications, nutritional support plays a critical role.
 Supplementing with key vitamins such as biotin, vitamin D, zinc, and iron may improve outcomes in patients with documented deficiencies.
 A well-balanced diet that includes sufficient protein is also essential for hair fiber formation and scalp health.